How to Secure Your Digital Storefront This Holiday Season

 Attackers continue to exploit unpatched and zero-day vulnerabilities in first- and third-party scripts to inject skimming code on websites.
 It is essential to patch systems and deploy server-side defenses, but it is also clear that continuous, real-time, client-side visibility of script execution is the need of the hour.
-The increasing threat of client-side attacks is a clear call to action for all e-commerce sites, and any site that takes payment information, to take a new approach for securing user data.
+The increasing threat of client-side attacks is a clear call to action for all e-commerce sites and any site that takes payment information to implement a new approach for securing user data.

-This holiday season, every e-commerce company should check the following boxes:
+This holiday season, every e-commerce company should evaluate the following:

-- Verify that the security controls for first-party code work with the Continuous Integration/Continuous Deployment (CI/CD) process.
+- Verify that the security controls for first-party code work with your Continuous Integration/Continuous Deployment (CI/CD) process.

-- Consider implementing a solution for client-side attacks that provides full visibility and control of first-, second-, third-, fourth-, and fifth-party code running in production.
+- Consider implementing a solution for client-side attacks that provides full visibility and control of first-, third- and nth-party code running in production.

 To learn more about Magecart attacks, and how to stop them, read the recent whitepaper, Magecart Attacks: The Biggest Threat to Online Transactions

-Capture Mobile Shoppers: Arm Yourself Against Mobile Threats
+Capture Mobile Shoppers: Arm Yourself Against Mobile Security Threats

 - Attackers can call an application’s APIs directly from any IP connection – without having to use the actual app or even a mobile device.